 Items included in the accounts of each of the Company's entities are measured using the currency of the primary economic environment in which an entity operates (the "functional currency").
-The functional currency of the Company is the Canadian dollar, British pound for its UK subsidiaries, and US dollar for Strongbow Alaska, Inc. and CMLB.
+The functional currency of the Company and its UK subsidiaries is the British pound, and for Strongbow Alaska, Inc. and CMLB, the functional currency is the US dollar.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The effects of changes in foreign exchange rates ("IAS 21").